Empire's Backyard : Colonial Modernity and Northeast India (Critical Humanities Across Cultures)

 2. Modernity: A Contrapuntal Reading

-3. Coloniality, Modernity and India
+3. Coloniality, Modernity, and India

-4. Missionaries and the Civilizing Mission
+4. The Missionaries and the Civilizing Mission

-5. Colonial Modernity and the Northeast India
+5. Colonial Modernity and Northeast India

 Conclusion